Case Study in Flawed Dating of Exodus

 Which is what happened under Amenemhet III, one of Egypt's famous 'builder' Pharaohs, per EB; though of course EB mentions nothing about the Hebrews being there.
 Note the tactic well: by making them BUILDING slaves on their own land, they are effectively disenfranchised from that land, in the name of building STORAGE cities on the same ground.
 Not too hard to do: 'the people' need storage against any future famine!
 For famine was common, and everyone knew to go to Egypt during a famine.
 And of course you need the storage near where you grow the crops.
 So, kinda like today's tactic: Government announces it's building a freeway, to reduce congestion 'for the people'; and oh, by the way -- it's gonna go right through your house!
 Government thus offers you some pittance to 'compensate' you for the house; but of course two seconds after the news is out, your house is utterly worthless to any other buyer.
 Not sure that's the tactic which Amenemhet used; Hitler did much the same thing to the Jews long before the attacks against them escalated to the smash-window genre.
 Thus you see the kind of creeping or sudden trickery which can be played on someone, to look like 'freedom' which is slavery.
 Governments are masters at this trickery, past or present.
 It's Satan's world, see.

 Yeah, and God still gives Grace!
-For had Goshen not been 'converted' like this, by the time the locust plague hit Egypt (Exo 10), there was no food anywhere to be had, no livestock.
+For had Goshen not been 'converted' like this, by the time the locust plague hit Egypt (Exodus 10), there was no food anywhere to be had, no livestock.
 Only Goshen -- with its storage cities intact, presumably -- was spared.
-Compare what Pharaoh wants in Exo10:8, versus 10:24.
+Compare what Pharaoh wants in Exodus 10:8, versus 10:24.
 By v.24, he doesn't want hostages, he wants FOOD.
 Blessing by association, baby.
 We curse Him, He blesses us.
 Preview of coming attractions: Revelation (seventh-seal) Trib plagues are patterned after the Exodus plagues, so the world cannot mistake Who is doing them.
 Check it out for yourself.

 Yet the weird contention by some among the world's 'scholars' who debunk the Exodus: they wrongly define Israel's slavery as agricultural; of course that's not the kind of slavery Egypt practiced, so lo!
 Israel wasn't there!
 Can you imagine, this fake-lawyer trick of 'scholarship' is 'respectable'?
 My 1985 EB has that claim; I've seen it from time to time in documentaries, too; you'll find it on the internet: too embarrassing to name the names of these 'scholars'.
 For everyone knows from the Book of Exodus (or even the "Ten Commandments" movie), that the sons of Jacob (aka Jews aka Israel) were enslaved in Egyptian building projects, from which comes the aphorism about making bricks without straw.
 Everyone can know that Amenemhet III was a nut for building projects, as indeed every Pharaoh was.
 Cain went out and built a city, and so the building idea being associated with greatness, is as old as Cain (see Genesis 4 account).
 In Egypt, that building idea represented its preoccupation with death -- and hence its obsession to appease the gods.
 These are common facts.
 But if you ask the wrong questions, you can ignore the right facts.

 2. Re the places of Israel's enslavement building: similarity of 19th-dynasty names to the cities shows the cities are older, not contemporaneous.
-Exo1:11 dispels the stupid idea that the city of Ramses was built during the Ramses (19th dynasty, 1300's BC).
+Exodus 1:11 dispels the stupid idea that the city of Ramses was built during the Ramses (19th dynasty, 1300's BC).
 For the very name "Ramses" is far older than that, as is the name of Atun: both terms are related to "Ra", the chief god in Egyptian mythology.
-So Ra+moses=born from the god Ra, who is depicted very much like the Holy Spirit in the Hebrew of Gen1:2.
+So Ra+moses=born from the god Ra, who is depicted very much like the Holy Spirit in the Hebrew of Genesis 1:2.
 Makes one think that God is tweaking the Egyptians, therefore, using Moses' pen.
-For in Gen1:2, the Hebrew name for the Holy Spirit is Ruah-Elohim (easily truncated to "Ra"), and He is depicted as a mother hen brooding over its 'chicks' -- in this case, the water.
+For in Genesis 1:2, the Hebrew name for the Holy Spirit is Ruah-Elohim (easily truncated to "Ra"), and He is depicted as a mother hen brooding over its 'chicks' -- in this case, the water.
 Egyptian creation myth depicts "Ra" coming out of an egg and hovering over the water (i.e., in Encarta and elsewhere).
 Now the 'kiddies' per Egyptian mythology, much like in Greek mythology, warred: Horus and Set (similar to Cain and Seth, looks like).

 As you can see, the modern-day description of God as this Egg thingy (three-in-one, what a crock) has a long prior history.
 Deriving from a truth everyone knew at the beginning, which was in the beginning, the Holy Spirit restored a flooded planet, preparatory to making mankind.
 But not until Moses was that True Account, put in writing as a Permanent Deposition from Triune but not hydra-headed, God.
 [Lots of ideas lately on how this 'naturally' might have happened, from Pangea -- posited as millions of years ago, though tectonics can be fast as well as slow; to, the idea that Saturn turned nova and hence the planet was deluged between 5,000 and 10,000 years ago.
-Then there's the simple idea that Gen1:2 describes an interglacial period.
+Then there's the simple idea that Genesis 1:2 describes an interglacial period.
 All of these ideas make some sense; but Bible doesn't claim natural phenomena.
 Instead, it flat says the Holy Spirit just ordered the change: God speaks, and a thing is.
 The atheist always wants God to be circumscribed to natural phenomena to justify belief, thus creating a tautology that God only exists if He can't act like God.
 Then, we dumb-bunny Christians all scurry to find a 'natural' explanation.
 Why?
 Hello, God by definition is Supernatural, k?]

 Egypt was first united by means of its eclectic religion, which religion itself was a patchwork from many local versions, morphing into a single fabric over time.
 But this unity was the basis for all the building projects.
 So again, the practice of Egyptian cities built in honor of Ra and the other gods, is a whole lot older than even the 12th Dynasty: it goes back to the 3rd Dynasty (Imhotep, under Djoser), or even earlier (EB seems to credit it under the 1st Dynasty).
 According to Encarta's article on Egyptian mythology, "[d]uring the 5th Dynasty the pharaohs began to claim divine ancestry and from that time on were worshiped as sons of Ra."
 So, see: cities named Ramses began long before the 19th dynasty.
 Didn't take much reading, to find that quote.
 Didn't take much reading in BibleWorks to find that "Pit-hum" means "house of Atun" (BDB), and "Ra'meses" as just noted, means "born of Ra".
 Nice way to get the gods to bless and protect those storage cities.
 [That the later Ramses used those cities as royal dwellings is beside the point.
 You'd think the lexicographers would take some pains to notice that Ra is earlier than the 19th dynasty Ramses line, who after all called themselves "Ramses" to claim the god's patronage.
 Oh well.]

 You see something of these same trends in Greece (etc.) circa 3000 BC, and perhaps this trend in Egypt is due to the Greeks then, for there are many similarities between the two cultures and their religious stories.
 Bear in mind that Methusaleh was born circa 3419BC per Bible's Gen5 chronology (see GeneYrs.xls), so the world was on red alert that the Flood was coming (Methu+saleh= "when he dies, destruction comes").
 So you'd expect much apostacy worldwide, and you'd expect it to have the same character.
 Moreover, often in history the Greeks roamed and caused trouble; the people thus attacked, united.
 So here in Egypt, their native rulers were considered caretakers for the gods, and had at least quasi-pontificatory status.
 So they regarded themselves as the on-earth priestly nation for the gods; hence each city was supposed to be patronized by a god.
 So building was a way of honoring the god.
 So it was a big deal.
 So in all those cities, archeological excavations near the building projects show large populations of slaves lived nearby; and you can find them long before the 1300's BC.
 You won't find anything of Jewish cultural character, since there was no Jewish culture until after the Exodus.
-So they'd look, dress, act Egyptian (witness how the daughters of Jethro first described Moses as "Egyptian", Exo2:19).
+So they'd look, dress, act Egyptian (witness how the daughters of Jethro first described Moses as "Egyptian", Exodus 2:19).

 After 400 years, things morph.
 So the Egyptian religion and culture by the 1500's would be much more a mixture of the many times the Hebrews had talked of The Real God, and the Egyptian pantheon.
 So for that reason also, you won't find anything of distinctly Jewish character.
 The Law had not yet come.